Wingzki/git-message/README.md

 # Git::Message

-git-message is a tool that help you to creat a Angular style commit message.
+git-message is A plugin of Git for creating a Angular style commit message.

 ## Installation